Mountain Pose

 Step Three

 Pull your lower abdomen in without over-tightening your stomach muscles.
 Lift your sternum and chest up and slightly forward.
 Tuck your shoulder blades firmly into your back to support this lift.
-When you have properly lifted the chest, then the neck will stay back and naturally lengthen up while staying in line with the rest of your spine.
+When you have properly lifted the chest, the neck will stay back and naturally lengthen upward while staying in line with the rest of your spine.

 Step Four

-Double check that you are not putting too much weight over your toes or your heels now by leaning slightly forward and then backward until you feel your weight resting in the middle of your feet.
+Double check that you are not putting too much weight over your toes or your heels by leaning slightly forward and then backward until you feel your weight resting in the middle of your feet.

 Adjust your head so that the bottom of your chin is parallel to the floor.
 Relax the throat muscles and facial muscles.
 Look straight ahead.
 Let your arms extend down as they hang by your sides.
 Your palms should be in line with the middle of the sides of your thighs.
 Point your fingers downward.